 Base Rate of Pay

-Unless you are a pieceworker (where you are paid for a piece of work), your base rate of pay is the amount paid for ordinary hours of work.
+Unless you are a pieceworker (where you are paid for a piece of work), your base rate of pay is the amount you would ordinarily get paid during the redundancy pay period if you had been working.
 Your base rate (and therefore your redundancy payment) does not include:

 - overtime or penalty rates;